The Potential of Big Data in Disrupting Pharma Industry

 Big Data Consortium

 Paywalls and patents have long restricted the flow of information in the hypercompetitive industry.
 So, an interesting trend is growing collaboration amongst industry parties.
-For example, non-profit Structural Genomics Consortium partners with labs and pharma companies (Exhibit 3), who have promised to share their drug wish lists, results in open access journals, and experimental samples to speed up discovery.
+For example, the non-profit Structural Genomics Consortium partners with labs and pharma companies (Exhibit 3), who have promised to share their drug wish lists, results in open-access journals, and experimental samples to speed up discovery.

 Exhibit 3.
-Labs and pharma companies partner with Structural Genomics Consortium to promote open science.
+Labs and pharma companies partner with the Structural Genomics Consortium to promote open science.

 Big Data Into Therapy Approach